Self-employed: financial help if you’ve lost business income

 How much will you get?

-- You’ll get a taxable lump sum grant of 80% of the average profits up to a maximum of £2,500 per month.
-You will not have to repay this grant.
+- You’ll get a taxable lump sum grant of 40% of your average monthly profits, up to £3,750, will cover the period from November 2020 to January 2021.

 How do I get it?